-3.1.3.
+3.1.2.1.
 Information on hazard(s)

-The hazard assessment of the binders used in clay targets is based on the properties of PAHs with known carcinogenic, PBT and vPvB properties, or which are identified as persistent organic pollutants (POPs).
-Although for pragmatic reasons a list of 18 indicator PAHs is the focus of the hazard assessment, other polycyclic aromatic compounds (PACs), such as larger PAHs, alkylated PACs and compounds containing heteroatoms, are also of concern.
-They are less studied and less frequently regulated but can display higher toxicity profiles (Andersson and Achten, 2015).
-A few alkylated PAHs and heterocyclic compounds have been quantified in the substances impacted by the restriction, but not consistently.
+The hazard assessment of the binders used in clay targets is based on the properties of PAHs with known carcinogenic, PBT and vPvB properties, or which are identified as persistent organic pollutants (POP).
+Although for pragmatic reasons the 18 indicator PAHs is the focus of the hazard assessment, other polycyclic aromatic compounds (PACs), such as larger PAHs, alkylated PACs and compounds containing heteroatoms, are also of concern.
+They are less studied and less frequently regulated but can display toxicity profiles of concern (Andersson and Achten, 2015).
+Several PAHs and heterocyclic compounds have been quantified in the substances impacted by the restriction, but not consistently.

-In summary, many of the PAHs in PAH-containing binders are genotoxic carcinogens.
-The data supporting these conclusions on carcinogenicity and genotoxic mode of action has already been extensively discussed elsewhere (e.g. RIVM, 2018, ECHA, 2019) and the conclusions have been formally recognised via harmonised classification and identification as SVHC.
-In addition, three PAHs (not among the 18 PAHs used as indicators) were recently included to Annex VI to CLP for Carc.
+Many of the PAHs in PAHs-containing binders are genotoxic carcinogens.
+The data supporting carcinogenicity and genotoxicity has been extensively discussed elsewhere (e.g. RIVM, 2018, ECHA, 2019) and these properties have been formally recognised via harmonised classification and identification as SVHC.
+In addition, three PAHs (not among the 18 PAHs used as indicators) were recently included to Annex VI to $CLP^3$ for Carc.
 1B and Muta.
-2: benzo[rst]pentaphene (EC No. 205-877-5), also known as dibenzo[a,i]pyrene, dibenzo[b,def]chrysene (EC No. 205-878-0), also known as dibenzo[a,h]pyrene and dibenzo[def,p]chrysene (EC No. 205-886-4), also known as dibenzo[a,i]pyrene.
+2: benzo[rst]pentaphene (EC No. 205-877-5), also known as dibenzo[a,i]pyrene, dibenzo[b,def]chrysene (EC No. 205-878-0), also known as dibenzo[a,l]pyrene and dibenzo[def,p]chrysene (EC No. 205-886-4), also known as dibenzo[a,l]pyrene.

 Additional PAHs may be genotoxic carcinogens even if they are not listed in Annex VI to the CLP Regulation.
-Furthermore, some of the binders themselves are classified as carcinogenic/mutagenic: CTPHT is considered to be a non-threshold carcinogen and has a harmonised classification as Carc.
+Furthermore, some of the binders are themselves classified as carcinogenic/mutagenic: CTPHT is considered to be a non-threshold carcinogen and has a harmonised classification as Carc.
 1A and Muta.
 1B; petroleum pitch and resin are classified as Carc.
 1B and Muta.
-1B in their registration dossiers; the substance EC No. 305-586-4 is classified as carcinogenic and mutagenic in its registration dossiers (the exact category depends on its constituents - the most severe classification in the registration dossier is Carc.
-1A and Muta 1B); [Resin 3] (identifiers claimed confidential but known to the Committees) has a harmonised classification as Carc.
-1B.
+1B in their registration dossiers; the substance EC No. 305-586-4 is classified as carcinogenic and mutagenic in its registration dossier (the exact category depends on its constituents - the most severe classification in the registration dossier is Carc.
+1A and Muta 1B); [Resin 3] (confidential identifier) has a harmonised classification as Carc.
+1B that applies when the concentration of polycyclic aromatics is above a limit.